Avoiding Rental Scams 101

 is to empower independent landlords to create welcoming rental experiences through positive interactions with their tenants.

-The rental experience begins the moment a landlord decides to fill a vacancy and a renter starts their rental search.
+The rental experience begins the moment a property manager decides to fill a vacancy and a renter starts their rental search.
 Often, the early stages of the rental process are when rental scams are most viable.

-At TurboTenant, we are dedicated to protecting both landlords and renters from rental scams – a situation that is never positive for anyone.
+At TurboTenant, we’re dedicated to protecting both property owners and renters from rental scams – a situation that is never positive for anyone.

 How does TurboTenant help you avoid rental scams?
 Here are a handful of our anti-fraud processes:

-- Verify TurboTenant listings before marketing them online
+- Verify all real estate listings before marketing them online

-- Utilize machine learning to help identify fraudulent listings
+- Utilize machine learning to help identify fraudulent rental property listings

-- Partnering with industry leaders such as Stripe and Plaid to keep payment information private
+- Partnering with leaders in the financial industry such as Stripe and Plaid to keep payment information private

 Learn how to protect yourself today using our landlord and renter tips below.